musti645/text-adventure-sama/README.md

 - Game
 - Player
-- Object
+- Item
 - Scene
 - Action

 ### Game ###

-A game object contains scenes and the Inventory of the player.
+A game Item contains scenes and the Inventory of the player.

-### Objects ###
+### Items ###

-The player may have multiple instances of an InGameObjects in her inventory and use them 1+ times.
+The player may have multiple instances of an InGameItems in her inventory and use them 1+ times.
-This maximum amount of uses and instances is free to choose for each InGameObject.
+This maximum amount of uses and instances is free to choose for each InGameItem.

 ### Scenes ###

 There are Scenes in a game, which may represent certain locations within the adventure.
-A scene has got a certain number of objects it contains, with which the player can interact.
+A scene has got a certain number of Items it contains, with which the player can interact.
 Also a scene contains a certain number of actions, which the player can trigger.

 ### Actions ###